dojoengine/book/src/cairo/hello-dojo.md

 Once you execute the subscription, you will receive notifications whenever new entities are updated or created.
 For now, don't make any changes to it and proceed to create a new entity.

-To accomplish this, we have to go back to our primary terminal again and check the contracts section.
+To accomplish this, we have to go back to our primary terminal and check the contracts section.

 ```
 # Contracts (2)